Dental Care

 Dental Health

 Daily oral healthcare is very important for our pets, as debris solidifies into plaque within just 24 hours.
-If not removed, it can become calculus, causing Periodontal Disease (gum inflammation, infection at the gum line, and potentially leading to tooth detachment from the bone, pain, abscesses, and loose teeth).
+If not removed, it can become calculus, causing gum inflammation, infection at the gumline, and potentially leading to tooth detachment from the bone, pain, abscesses, and loose teeth.
 Here at KMAH, we work with our clients to determine which at-home dental care strategies will work best for your pets.

-Most dogs and cats will require veterinary dentals in order to keep their teeth as healthy as possible.
-These dental procedures are crucial for pets as they utilize tools like ultrasonic scalers and probes, similar to those used in human dentistry, to assess and treat periodontal disease above and below the gum line.
+Most pets (dogs and cats) will require veterinary dentals in order to keep their teeth as healthy as possible.
+These dental procedures are crucial for pets as they utilize tools like ultrasonic scalers and probes, similar to those used in human dentistry, to assess and treat periodontal disease above and below the gumline.
 X-rays of the entire mouth are taken during the procedure to identify issues, mirroring practices at a human dental office.

 dot